FGasper/p5-Net-ACME2/README.md

 your [Math::BigInt](https://metacpan.org/pod/Math::BigInt) installation; see that module’s documentation for more details.

-# SYNCHRONOUS VS. ASYNCHRONOUS MODE
+# EXPERIMENTAL: NON-BLOCKING (ASYNCHRONOUS) I/O

-By default, Net::ACME2 runs synchronously, so all I/O operations block.
+By default, Net::ACME2 uses blocking I/O.

-To facilitate asynchronous operation, you may give an `http_ua` to `new()`.
+To facilitate asynchronous/non-blocking I/O, you may give an `async_ua`
+to `new()`.
 This value must be an object that implements `request()`.
 That method should mimic [HTTP::Tiny](https://metacpan.org/pod/HTTP::Tiny)’s method of the same name **except** that, instead of returning a hash reference, it should return a promise. (à la [Promise::XS](https://metacpan.org/pod/Promise::XS), [Promise::ES6](https://metacpan.org/pod/Promise::ES6), [Mojo::Promise](https://metacpan.org/pod/Mojo::Promise), etc.)
-That promise’s resolution should mimic `HTTP::Tiny::request()`’s return value.
+That promise’s resolution should be a single value that mimics `HTTP::Tiny::request()`’s return structure.

-When a Net::ACME2 instance is created with `http_ua`, several of the methods described below return promises.
+When a Net::ACME2 instance is created with `async_ua`, several of the methods described below return promises.
 These promises resolve to the values that otherwise would be returned directly in synchronous mode.
 Any exception that would be thrown in synchronous mode is given as the promise’s rejection